 Approaches

 System strengthening seeks to maximize impact by aligning and integrating approaches to government policies and value chains.
-A tangible example of how this can be done is through results-based or performance-based financing (PBF), an approach which links funding to concrete outcomes achieved by schools or health facilities, leading to improved quality of services, higher staff motivation and more satisfied users.
+A tangible example of how this can be done is through results-based or performance-based financing (PBF), an approach that links funding to concrete outcomes achieved by schools or health facilities, leading to improved quality of services, higher staff motivation and more satisfied users.

-If well designed, PBF can have system-wide effects; in various countries (Rwanda, Burundi, Cameroon, Zimbabwe) governments have now adopted performance-based mechanisms in their own health system.
+If well designed, PBF can have system-wide effects; in various countries (Rwanda, Burundi, Cameroon, Zimbabwe) governments have now adopted performance-based mechanisms in their health system.

 Other Cordaid focus areas in health include Sexual and Reproductive Health and Rights (SRHR), with an emphasis on the rights of adolescents and youth, Sexual and Gender-Based Violence (SGBV), Mental Health & Psychosocial Support (MHPSS), communicable diseases (HIV/AIDS, tuberculosis and malaria) as well as advocacy for health system strengthening.